shuvangkardas/blog/_posts/2022-08-29-Take-Note-Fast-in-Obsidian-&-Notion-By-Learning-Markdown-Basic.md

 - notion
 ---

 When I was a kid: WOW!
 MS word is great.
 When I was young: Evernote is awesome.
 When I started my Ph.D.: Notion is great.
-When I am 2nd years in Ph.D.: Nothing is better than Obsidian When I am tittle experienced: Nothing can beat **Markdown** and plain text.
+When I am 2nd years in Ph.D.: Nothing is better than Obsidian.
+When I am tittle experienced: Nothing can beat **Markdown** and plain text.

 There are many note-taking apps in the personal knowledge management domain, e.g. Obsidian, Notion, Roam Research, Logseq, etc. You know, one thing is common in all of these note-taking apps.
 That is all these apps natively support Markdown.
 You might be wondering, if that is so useful why didn't you hear it before?